Friday, 20 December 2024

 Looking forward: Female-led startups to know about in 2020 and beyond

 The infographic round-up below explores nine of the most influential and groundbreaking ‘Female-Led Startups Changing The World in 2020’.
 Training and education experts Trainwest analyzed these companies and their offerings to develop this resource that delves into the asset class in more detail.
 From a range of perspectives, female-led startups are a significant growth area in business, not least when considering their return on investment and their holistic impact within industries and civic spaces.
-Read on for the full graphic and learn more about these startups in terms of their unique selling proposition, founding story, value or reach, and startup significance.
+Read on for the full graphic guide and learn more about these startups in terms of their unique selling proposition, founding story, value or reach, and startup significance.

 Female start-ups changing the world in 2020 - Infographic